gammapy/gammapy/docs/userguide/package.rst

     as multidimensional data classes.

 :ref:`makers`
-    The events and instrument response are projected onto the selected geometry.
+    The events and instrument response are projected and binned onto the selected geometry.
     To limit uncertainties, additional background estimation methods are applied and "safe" data analysis range is determined.